 Post School Options provides personalised intervention for students with additional learning needs to develop skills that can be transferred to the workplace.
 It is offered to students from Years 9 and 10.
-Students can also engage in Years 11 and 12, depending on their needs and study program in Stage 6.
+Students can also engage in Years 11 and 12, depending on their needs and study program.

 The aim is to provide students with valuable and authentic opportunities to participate in the workplace, learn new skills and plan for their future.
 The learning space is the workplace.

 Post School Options is future orientated, working from a student’s current personal skills and then building transferable, generic employability and foundation skills.